doug-skinner/doug-skinner.github.io/pages/quotes.md

 ## Joe Biden

-> Lies told for power and for profit
+> There is truth, and then there are lies - lies told for power and for profit.

 ## Leo Tolstoy